When to shop for car insurance

 A liability-only policy will grant you a cheaper rate, but it might not satisfy your needs.
 If you lease or finance your car, your lender will require comprehensive and collision.
 Some lenders may even mandate a certain amount of liability coverage over the state minimum.
 Even if your car is paid off, you should consider comprehensive and collision coverage if your car is new to avoid paying an expensive repair bill yourself.
 Learn more about common auto coverages.

 This is the amount your insurance will pay out for a bodily injury or property damage claim.
 Selecting your state’s minimum liability coverage will reduce your rate but might not be enough to satisfy what you owe to the injured party.
-Use a coverage calculator to get an idea of how high you should set your limits.
+Use our car insurance calculator to get an idea of how high you should set your limits.

 This is your bottom line — exactly how much your insurance will cost per payment cycle (options for payment frequency will vary).